mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasstreamconnectionspecclusterconfig">clusterConfig</a></b></td>
         <td>object</td>
         <td>
-          The configuration to be used to connect to a Atlas Cluster<br/>
+          The configuration to be used to connect to an Atlas Cluster.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#atlasstreamconnectionspeckafkaconfig">kafkaConfig</a></b></td>
         <td>object</td>
         <td>
-          The configuration to be used to connect to a Kafka Cluster<br/>
+          The configuration to be used to connect to a Kafka Cluster.<br/>
         </td>
         <td>false</td>
       </tr></tbody>